MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/global/global-get-started-with-tax-calculation-service.md

 ### <a name="runtime"></a> Runtime design

 The following illustration shows the high-level runtime design of Tax Calculation.
-Because Tax Calculation can be integrated with multiple Dynamics 365 apps, the illustration uses the integration with Finance as an example.

 1. A transaction, such as a sales order or purchase order, is created in Finance.
 2. Finance automatically uses the default values of the sales tax group and the item sales tax group.
 3. When the **Sales tax** button is selected on the transaction, the tax calculation is triggered.
-Finance then sends the payload to the Tax Calculation service.
+Finance then sends the transaction information to the Tax Calculation.
-4. The Tax Calculation Service matches the payload with predefined rules in the tax feature to find a more accurate sales tax group and item sales tax group simultaneously.
+4. The Tax Calculation matches the transaction information with predefined rules in the tax feature to find a more accurate sales tax group and item sales tax group simultaneously.

-    - If the payload can be matched with the **Tax Group Applicability** matrix, it overrides the sales tax group value with the matched tax group value in the applicability rule.
-Otherwise, it continues to use the sales tax group value from Finance.
+    - If the transaction information can be matched with the **Tax Group Applicability** matrix, it overrides the sales tax group value with the matched tax group value in the applicability rule.
+Otherwise, it continues to use the sales tax group value from the transaction information.
-    - If the payload can be matched with the **Item Tax Group Applicability** matrix, it overrides the item sales tax group value with the matched item tax group value in the applicability rule.
-Otherwise, it continues to use the item sales tax group value from Finance.
+    - If the transaction information can be matched with the **Item Tax Group Applicability** matrix, it overrides the item sales tax group value with the matched item tax group value in the applicability rule.
+Otherwise, it continues to use the item sales tax group value from the transaction information.

-5. The Tax Calculation Service determines the final tax codes by using the intersection of the sales tax group and the item sales tax group.
+5. The Tax Calculation determines the final tax codes by using the intersection of the sales tax group and the item sales tax group.
-6. The Tax Calculation Service calculates tax, based on the final tax codes that it determined.
+6. The Tax Calculation calculates tax, based on the final tax codes that it determined.
-7. The Tax Calculation Service returns the tax calculation result to Finance.
+7. The Tax Calculation returns the tax calculation result.
+The **Sales tax** form shows the tax calculation result.

 ![Tax Calculation runtime design.](../media/tax-calculation-runtime-logic.png)